mmonarch777/JavaPiscine/day04/ex00/ImagesToChar/README.txt

-# making directory
-rm -rf target
-mkdir target

-# compiling files
-javac src/java/edu/school21/printer/*/*.java -d target

-# starting program
+#Put the file ti.bmp to directory ImagesToChar.
+#Or change path "./it.bmp" on the path to the file ti.bmp

-java -classpath target edu.school21.printer.app.Program .
-0 /Users/mmonarch/Desktop/it.bmp
+javac src/java/edu/school21/printer/*/*.java -d target java -cp ./target/ edu.school21.printer.app.Program .
+0 ./it.bmp